 - The Citi Premier® Card: earn three points per dollar at supermarkets and restaurants.

 - The Capital One Venture Rewards Credit Card and the Capital One VentureOne Rewards Credit Card: earn five miles per dollar (instead of the normal two and 1.25, respectively) on Uber Eats orders through January 31, 2021.

 When banks make these changes, they usually let their cardholders know via their chosen method of communication.
-So before you delete that next email from your issuer, check to see what improvements it’s advertising because, by not doing so, you could be missing out on a points bonanza.
+So before you delete that next email from your issuer, check to see what improvements it’s advertising because you could be missing out on a points bonanza.